 If you can, always opt for a table by the water at The Gantry, the restaurant in Pier One Hotel – although an inside seat isn’t disappointing.
 The dark timber, misshapen wooden light fittings, extensive wine displays and aqua finishes in the cushions and crockery give you enough to look at.

-There are multiple menus to pick from – whether you need to fit in a meal before a show or are there to settle in (it has one of the few vegetarian degustations in Sydney, too).
+There are multiple menus to pick from – whether you need to fit in an elegant meal before a show or are there to settle in (the chefs selection has long been one of Sydney’s best).